Beach Club Vibes

 Beachfront dining and sunbeds at Bono Beach Marbella

 Bono Beach Marbella is on Avenida Cervantes, close to The Dune.
-Service (44 mentions) and beds (33 mentions) are the top talking points.
-Sushi and live music also feature.
-It sits right on the sand and has a relaxed, upmarket feel.
+It sits right on the sand with a relaxed, upmarket feel.
+Service and the sunbeds are the main talking points, with sushi and live music also featuring.

 LUUMA Beach Marbella